thiippal/tankbuster/README.md

 <code>python bust.py -i directory/</code>

-### Integrating Tankbuster into your own code
+### Integrating Tankbuster into your own program

-If you wish to integrate Tankbuster into your Python code, import the key functions of the module using:
+If you wish to integrate Tankbuster into your Python program, import the key functions of the module using:

 <code>from tankbuster import bust, npbust</code>